 Renovations are notoriously messy affairs.
 No one wants to find that ubiquitous construction dust on a high shelf weeks after the fact.
 Not only is it unpleasant, it might also be harmful to you, as well as any pets and/or tiny humans you have walking around.
 Prevention is key, so take a look first at our guide to minimizing the mess during your renovation.
 Then, read on down right here for a look at how to make sure the entire space is properly cleaned once your project is completed.

 Unless you explicitly build it into your contract, extensive cleaning is typically not part of your contractor’s job.
 The industry standard is “broom-swept,” which usually involves vacuuming up larger bits of debris and then running a Swiffer across surfaces.
 Some contractors may also wipe things down with wet rags.
-Anything beyond this (including cleaning up common spaces such as hallways and elevators) will need to be specifically arranged, and will mostly likely incur additional costs that you’ll bear as the homeowner.
+Anything beyond this (including cleaning up common spaces such as hallways and elevators) will need to be specifically arranged, and will most likely incur additional costs that you’ll bear as the homeowner.

 Whether you moved out or stayed put in your home during the renovation process, you’ll need to arrange for a deep post-construction clean up once that last drawer pull is attached and the final coat of paint applied.
 Homeowners can undertake the deep clean themselves or outsource it to one of the many companies that focus on this service.
 Thumbtack shared that the cost of a deep clean isn’t necessarily determined by the size of a space, but rather the level of effort.
 A 1,400-square foot duplex apartment ranged from $900 to $1,500, while prices ranged from $1,800 to $3,000 for a 2,800-square foot house.

 Usually, a post-construction clean up will include the following:

 - sweep and vacuum all surfaces, including ceilings, walls

 - sweep, mop, and disinfect floors

 - vacuum all upholstery